 For more information and to view the full results of Deloitte's 2021 Resilience Report, visit: www.deloitte.com/resilience2021.

 The Deloitte 2021 Resilience report is based on a survey of 2,260 C-level executives and senior public sector leaders, including CEOs/presidents, COOs, CFOs, CMOs, CIOs, and CTOs.
 The survey, conducted by KS&R Inc. in July-September 2020, polled respondents from 21 countries; 45% were from Europe/South Africa, 28% from the Americas and 27% from Asia Pacific.
 All major industry sectors were also represented in our sample.
 Additionally, KS&R and Deloitte conducted select one-on-one interviews with global industry leaders and academics.

-All private sector respondents came from organizations with annual revenues of US$500 million or more, with nearly a third (31%) coming from organizations with revenues of more than US$5 billion.
+All private sector respondents came from organisations with annual revenues of US$500 million or more, with nearly a third (31%) coming from organisations with revenues of more than US$5 billion.
 One in five private sector respondents had the title CEO/president, another 17% were CFOs, and 16% were CIOs.

 Among the public sector leaders surveyed, 40% represented organisations and agencies with a budget of US$1 billion or more.
 Among the public sector leaders surveyed, 21% were CIOs and 19% had the title of director or deputy director.